random-object-kreator/random-object-kreator/README.md

-# random-object-kreator
+# Random Object Kreator
-Creates any arbitrary random object for your test data
+Creates any arbitrary random object for your test data.
+The name is annoying as it uses a k instead of a c because it'a Kotlin library.

-###Usage
+### Usage

 ```kotlin
 class MyTest {